 For treatment, removable dentures or fixed dentures can be used.
 In the case of fixed dentures, the remaining teeth may be filed down to create a dental bridge or dental implants may be placed into the bone followed by fitting the false teeth onto the implants.
 It is important not to let tooth loss persist for too long, as treatment will become more complex and costly.

-9) The 10 most common oral diseases – TMJ pain (Temporomandibular Joint Disorder)
+9) The 10 most common oral diseases in Vietnam – TMJ pain (Temporomandibular Joint Disorder)

 Temporomandibular joint disorder causes pain in the jaw, face, ear or neck area, making it difficult to chew, speak, open the mouth, and may result in clicking sounds when opening the mouth.
 The causes of this condition may include trauma, TMJ inflammation, TMJ degeneration, stress, teeth grinding, and misalignment of the bite.